DOI-USGS/ISIS3/README.md

  - Install Rosetta2.
 From the terminal run: `/usr/sbin/softwareupdate --install-rosetta --agree-to-license`
  - Include the `# MacOS ARM64 Only` lines below
 1. Next setup your Anaconda environment for ISIS.
 In the bash prompt, run the following commands:
+    > [!WARNING]
+    > ISIS 8.1.0 is incompatible with Python 3.10, 3.11, and 3.12
+    > The `conda create` command below creates a conda environment with Python 3.9

     ```bash